guylabs/macstrap/Readme.md

 applications in OS X. To install and keep them up to date macstrap uses [homebrew](http://brew.sh) for the command line tools and [homebrew cask](http://caskroom.io) for the GUI applications.

-When a reinstallation of an already setup OS X is needed then macstrap is able to first store the configuration of the configured applications for example in a dropbox folder, on an external hard drive, etc. to be able to restore it again when the OS X is reinstalled.
-This saves you time and additionally you have a backup of your application configurations.
-Underneath macstrap uses [mackup](https://github.com/lra/mackup) to store and retrieve the configurations again.
-Please check the projects site to see what it is able to backup for you.

 # Table of contents

 - [Requirements](#requirements)